lameessa/nabaha/README.md

 ## Setup notes

-- The notebook requires Google Colab to run and needs a few files to be uploaded:
+- Run the notebook on Google Colab.
-  - vishing_classifier.pkl
+- Upload vishing_classifier.pkl before starting.
-  - vishing_dataset.csv
+- Ngrok token is already provided.
-- You must also provide your ngrok token to generate the public API link
+- After running, copy the ngrok API link shown in the output.
-- The system runs in real-time and is accessible from the browser or other tools once ngrok is connected
+- Paste that link in Lovable (only 5 edits allowed per day).

 ## Final thoughts